 Glaucoma is a condition in which the optic nerve of a person becomes damaged, leading to loss of vision.
 One factor that may cause damage is narrow gaps between cells called “canals” inside your eye's fluid-filled cavity known as Schlemm’s canal.
 This leads to many patients whose eyes have been diagnosed with glaucomatous optic neuropathy or open-angle glaucoma (OAG).

-Latanoprost has a special coating that needs to be refrigerated.
+Latanoprost needs to be refrigerated.
 The chemical within the medicine becomes less effective when exposed for too long to warmth, so keep your Latanoprost in the refrigerator and use them right away or store them at room temperature up to 25°C (77°F) where they'll last about six weeks before.

 Can You Take Prescription Medication on a Plane?